 As a property owner, it's generally best to try and exhaust all methods of short sale before resorting to a foreclosure.

 Like with any real estate purchase, you'll want to find an experienced realtor who has dealt with many short sales in the past.
 They will be able to help you find the best deals on short sales in your desired area.

 You can also scour the internet listings yourself to find great deals on short sales.
-Some websites will clearly disclose that the property is a short sale and others may actually specialize in listing short sales.

 One easy way to tell if a property is a short sale or not is to look at the most recent sales price of the property.
 If it's higher than the listing price, the property is most likely a short sale.

 Buying a short sale home can be a great way to invest in a property at a discount.
 Although the process can take a bit longer than a traditional sale, the bargain price easily makes up for the lost time.

 As a buyer, make sure that you enlist the services of a realtor with short sale experience.
 You can't control the experience level of the listing agent, but you can ensure that your agent is battle tested and knows exactly what needs to be done.

 After the seller accepts your offer, the short sale package will be sent to the lender and they must also approve the sales price.

 You do not have a deal until this happens.

 The lender will also want to see that you are pre-approved for a loan and have adequate financing and a suitable down-payment in order to qualify for the property in question.